dib-lab/2020-paper-sourmash-gather/manuscript.md

 existing solutions taken by other methods, like the _species score_ (for disambiguation) and _Expectation-Maximization_ (for abundance analysis) approaches from Centrifuge [@kim_centrifuge_2016].

 # Conclusion

-The _Scaled MinHash_ and min-set-cov approaches explored here are powerful and accurate approaches to analyzing metagenomes, with well defined limitations.
-The immediate applications for both mapping-based and taxonomic analysis of metagnomes are already interesting.
-In particular, we provide implementations of these approaches in robust open-source software, together with workflows to enable their practical use on large data sets.
+The FracMinHash and min-set-cov approaches explored here provide powerful and accurate techniques for analyzing metagenomes, with well defined limitations.
+The immediate applications for both mapping-based and taxonomic analysis of metagenomes are already interesting.
+We provide an implementation of these approaches in robust open-source software, together with workflows to enable their practical use on large data sets.
 The approaches also offer many opportunities for further exploration and improvement with additional